Holographic pressure and volume for black holes: Discussion

 Related work \cite{Anninos:2023epi,Anninos:2024wpy,Banihashemi:2024yye} on quasi-local thermodynamics with conformal boundary conditions has shown that high-temperature gravitational thermodynamics can be extensive, even at finite cutoff and for vanishing or positive cosmological constant.
 In this framework, the boundary data held fixed consist of the conformal class of the induced metric on the boundary together with the trace of the extrinsic curvature of the boundary.
 While a first-law-type relation can be derived, involving variations of the trace of the extrinsic curvature, the precise thermodynamic interpretation of this term remains unclear.
 In particular, it is not obvious how to identify a corresponding notion of pressure-volume work or other standard thermodynamic conjugate pairs.
 By contrast, the present work employs a finite cutoff with Dirichlet boundary conditions, allowing for a more standard identification of quasi-local variables with thermodynamic quantities.

 Several extensions of our analysis would be worth pursuing.
 One natural direction is to generalize our discussion of extensivity to charged and rotating black holes, both in asymptotically flat and AdS spacetimes.
 In such cases, additional charges and chemical potentials enter the thermodynamic description, and it would be interesting to determine whether an extensive equilibrium branch persists in the AdS case and, if so, what the corresponding extensive energy is.
 For rotating black holes the additional property arises that the surface pressure is defined only locally as the conjugate to the area element, see Eq.~\eqref{reflocalsurfacepressure}.
+Accordingly, extensivity should be understood in terms of local additivity, in the sense that the thermodynamic variations are additive over patches of the boundary, rather than extensivity being characterized by a single global variable such as $V=A$.
+This is consistent with a continuum, local-equilibrium description of the boundary system.
 For a fluid description of large rotating AdS black holes in AdS/CFT we refer to \cite{Bhattacharyya:2007vs}.

 Another important direction is to explore finite-size and subextensive corrections in more detail.
-In local conformal field theories, such corrections admit a natural interpretation in terms of a thermal effective action and encode theory-specific data beyond the leading extensive contribution~\cite{Allameh:2024qqp}.
+In local conformal field theories, such corrections admit an interpretation in terms of a thermal effective action and encode theory-specific data beyond the leading extensive contribution~\cite{Allameh:2024qqp}.
 It would be interesting to investigate whether an analogous (non-local) effective description exists in holographic settings with finite Dirichlet boundary or in asymptotically flat gravity, or whether the absence of a leading extensive term in the latter case obstructs such an effective description altogether.